isakshamkumar/clinical-supply-chain/README.md

 python -m src.main
 ```

+**Note:** The code is configured to use **SQLite with CSV loading** for local demo.
+It will automatically:
+- Load all CSVs from the `data/` folder into an in-memory SQLite database
+- Convert PostgreSQL-specific SQL syntax to SQLite-compatible queries
+- Work without requiring a separate PostgreSQL server

 You will see:

 - A **cron-style health check** run by the Supply Watchdog.
 - A **user-driven scenario** for extension feasibility, executed by the Scenario Strategist.

+**For Production:** Set environment variables (`DB_HOST`, `DB_NAME`, etc.) to use PostgreSQL instead of SQLite.

 4. **(Optional) Import the n8n workflow:**

 - Open n8n.
 - Import `workflows/n8n-workflow.json`.
-- Configure Postgres and Anthropic credentials in n8n’s UI.
+- Configure Postgres and OpenRouter credentials in n8n's UI.
 - Trigger the cron or webhook nodes to see the visual orchestration of the same business logic.